In this DIY tutorial, learn about embedding LED strip lights in epoxy resin. Also, I show you tips on embedding objects in resin.

 - First, the peel-off adhesive lacks proper strength to hold the LED lights in place.
 As a result, they eventually come off with time.

-Essentially, problem 2 solves problem 1; however, it creates an additional problem.
+Essentially, problem 2 solves problem 1.

 Fully Encapsulate LED Strip Lights in Epoxy Resin